Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: Proofs

-Before proving the \namecref{prop:ThetaReps} we establish some auxiliary results.
-In the following, for a given $\Gamma \in \Dcal_d$ we write $\Sigma = \ID \lr{-\half \Gamma} \ID$.
 We assume that the matrix $S \in \Rdd$ satisfies $\ID S \ID = \Sigma$, the matrix $S$ not necessarily being symmetric. \cref{lemma:farrisSeqG} shows that this is in fact a slightly weaker assumption than $\farris{S} = \Gamma$, which is used in the \namecref{prop:ThetaReps}.
 Furthermore, for any $t \in \Rd[]$ we introduce the abbreviation